fabjan/outil/README.md

 ## Changelog

+### 0.3.3

+* Made `--help` show itself in the output.
+* Made the usage text present the command line error that caused it to be shown.

 ### 0.3.2

 * Fixed a bug where the automatic `--help` flag didn't react unless the command had positional arguments.